Is Bestow Term Life Insurance Right For You?

 The basics on Bestow

 Bestow is a company aiming to make the process of purchasing term life insurance simpler.
-On their site, the company notes that their service not only provided “easy and affordable” coverage but also does away with some of the hurdles traditional life insurance providers erect such as lengthy applications, medical examinations, and more.
-They also advertise speedy decisions that will let your secure coverage as soon as possible.
+On their site, the company notes that their service not only provides “easy and affordable” coverage but also does away with some of the hurdles traditional life insurance providers erect, such as lengthy applications, medical examinations, and more.
+They also advertise speedy decisions that will let you secure coverage as soon as possible.

-Bestow is headquartered in Dallas and recently raised $15 million in a Series A round of funding led by Valar Ventures and New Enterprises Associates.
+Bestow is headquartered in Dallas and recently raised $50 million in a Series B round of funding led by Valar Ventures with participation from NEA, Morpheus Ventures, and Core Innovation Capital, and Sammons Financial.

 What Bestow offers

 Currently Bestow offers term life policies of up to $1 million.
 These plans are backed via a partnership with North American Company.
-Here’s a quick look at different plans and pricing:
+Here’s a quick look at current plans and starting pricing (note: final policy price will depend on several factors).

 It’s important to note that Bestow only provides policies backed by North American Company for Life and Health Insurance®.
 This means that there’s no comparison tool to shop different options from various providers.
 However you can view different coverage options by adjusting the payout and term lengths using Bestow’s quote tool (more on that later).